nickyj74/byo-reddit-app/README.md

   <h2>Technologies used <br/></h2>
     <p>
       - This is an app built with React JS and hosted here in my GitHub respository - Build_Your_Own_Portfolio_Project. <br />
-      ## STILL TO WRITE - Unit tests for components using Jest and Enzyme will appear throughout the application and an end-to end test will complete this area. <br />
     </p>
 </div>

 <br />